 Seattle Sperm Bank is proud to provide Pacific Northwest Fertility (PNWF) patients with Directed and Known Donor Services!

 A known donor is a directed donor whose recipient has chosen to waive the recommended six-month quarantine of the donor’s semen samples.
-A directed donor is an individual who stores sperm for a chosen recipient who is not his spouse or sexually intimate partner, and intends to observe the FDA recommended 6-month quarantine of specimens.
-If you want more information about observing the 6 month quarantine and the scheduel and fees related to this process please contact email@example.com
+A directed donor is an individual who stores sperm for a chosen recipient who is not their spouse or sexually intimate partner, and intends to observe the FDA recommended 6-month quarantine of specimens.
+If you want more information about observing the 6 month quarantine and the schedule and fees related to this process please contact firstname.lastname@example.org

 The donors of PNWF patients will be required to schedule an Initial Semen Analysis visit, at which time the donor will provide an initial specimen for analysis and undergo preliminary infectious disease testing and screening.